PDAL/PDAL/doc/tutorial/clipping/index.rst

 Pipeline
 -------------------------------------------------------------------------------

-A PDAL :ref:`pipeline` is how you define a set of actions to happen to data as they are read, filtered, and written.
+A PDAL :ref:`pipeline <pipeline>` is how you define a set of actions to apply to data as they are read, filtered, and written.

 .. code-block:: json

-  {
-    "pipeline":[
+  [
       "autzen.laz",
       {
         "type":"filters.overlay",